 ITORIAN word is combination of two different words IT and ORIAN.
 IT stands for Information Technology and ORIAN is

-Along all the way, I kept my each and every notes in computer and these notes eventually became post on
+Along all the way, I kept my each and every notes in computer files and these notes eventually became post on

 You are welcome to link to/copy/borrow/steal/bookmark or otherwise make use of any of the code you

 find here if it is useful to you, entirely at your own risk.

 You may NOT COPY entire article and publish them on your own site.

-the code shown on this blog has been compiled and run successfully by me.
+All the code shown on this blog has been compiled and run successfully by me.